Di-decay signature of new physics particles at intensity frontier experiments: Di-decays

-A typical operator that only contributes to the production is when the FIPs couple quadratically to SM fields or other FIPs.
-Then, they may be produced in pairs.
-Pair production appears, e.g., in the following scenarios: \begin{enumerate} \item Quadratic coupling to various SM states.
-A famous example is the $hXX$ operator, where $h$ is the Higgs boson, and $X$ being ALPs, Higgs-like scalars, or dark photons (DPs)~\cite{Boiarska:2019vid,Beacham:2019nyx,Antel:2023hkf,ATLAS:2022izj,CMS:2024jyb,Curtin:2013fra,Curtin:2023skh,Graesser:2007yj,Graesser:2007pc,Caputo:2017pit,Butterworth:2019iff,Barducci:2020icf,Bauer:2022rwf}. \item Quadratic coupling to a short-lived new physics resonance; examples are Heavy Neutral Leptons (HNLs) interacting with the dark $U(1)'$ boson~\cite{Deppisch:2019kvs,Abdullahi:2022jlv} and different scenarios with dark matter~\cite{Berlin:2018jbm,DallaValleGarcia:2023xhh,DallaValleGarcia:2025ta}, where, e.g., Higgs-like scalars may be produced together with an unstable heavy fermion. \item Dark QCD~\cite{Schwaller:2015gea,Kribs:2016cew,Bernreuther:2019pfb,Albouy:2022cin,Cheng:2021kjg,Cheng:2024hvq}, where dark mesons $\pi_{D}$ and $\rho_{D}$ are typically produced with high multiplicity per event, and may mimic decays of ALPs or dark photons. \end{enumerate} Importantly, some of these models with di-production share the same decay phenomenology, so there is an additional degeneracy between them.

-The models may be involved in scenarios with dark matter, inflation, or represent the rich structure of dark sectors~\cite{Bezrukov:2009yw,Krnjaic:2015mbs,Bernreuther:2019pfb}.
-In this study, we are agnostic about their relation to BSM problems, though, concentrating on the experimental reach.
+A broad class of motivated models predicts pair production of FIPs.
+Pair production appears, e.g., in the following scenarios (see \cref{fig:representative_models}): \begin{enumerate} \item Quadratic coupling to various SM states.
+A famous example is the $hXX$ operator, where $h$ is the Higgs boson, and $X$ is ALPs, Higgs-like scalars, or dark photons (DPs)~\cite{Boiarska:2019vid,Beacham:2019nyx,Antel:2023hkf,ATLAS:2022izj,CMS:2024jyb,Curtin:2013fra,Curtin:2023skh,Graesser:2007yj,Graesser:2007pc,Caputo:2017pit,Butterworth:2019iff,Barducci:2020icf,Bauer:2022rwf}. \item Quadratic coupling to a short-lived new physics resonance $YXX$; examples are Heavy Neutral Leptons (HNLs) interacting with the dark $U(1)'$ boson~\cite{Deppisch:2019kvs,Abdullahi:2022jlv} and different scenarios with dark matter~\cite{Berlin:2018jbm,DallaValleGarcia:2023xhh,DallaValleGarcia:2025ta}, where, e.g., Higgs-like scalars may be produced together with an unstable heavy fermion. \item Dark QCD~\cite{Schwaller:2015gea,Kribs:2016cew,Bernreuther:2019pfb,Albouy:2022cin,Cheng:2021kjg,Cheng:2024hvq}, where dark mesons $\pi_{D}$ and $\rho_{D}$ are typically produced with high multiplicity per event, and may mimic decays of ALPs or dark photons. \end{enumerate} Importantly, some of these models with di-production share the same decay phenomenology, so there is an additional degeneracy between them.\footnote{Note that such models may be involved in scenarios with dark matter, inflation, or represent the rich structure of dark sectors~\cite{Bezrukov:2009yw,Krnjaic:2015mbs,Bernreuther:2019pfb}.
+In this study, we are agnostic about their relation to BSM problems, though, concentrating on the experimental reach.}

-\textbf{How di-decays allow identifying FIPs.} Discovering solely mono-decays at the IF, it is complicated to differentiate between the FIPs with and without the FIP pairs production.
-Indeed, the only effect of the di-production on mono-decays would be a change in the energy distribution of the decaying single LLP.
-It is typically minor, unless the di-production completely dominates the flux of produced FIPs.